open-contracting-partnership/buyingai.open-contracting.org/content/05-ai-basics.md

 Five use cases for the public sector include:

+* **Document intelligence: {.collapsible}**
-* **Document intelligence:** GenAI can be programmed to automatically read, summarize, and extract key information from thousands of pages in minutes – work that could take staff weeks to complete.
+  GenAI can be programmed to automatically read, summarize, and extract key information from thousands of pages in minutes – work that could take staff weeks to complete.
 This means that GenAI has the potential to transform how agencies handle documents, from complex regulations to registration forms.
 Ultimately, this may result in faster service delivery, better compliance, and significant operational savings.
 For example, document intelligence for the procurement function could look like having a “super-paralegal” who instantly flips through thousands of contracts, regulations, or vendor proposals and highlights the exact clauses you need.
-* **Supporting service delivery:** GenAI powers intelligent assistants, such as chatbots for internal or external use, which can handle thousands of inquiries simultaneously, providing information and processing routine requests automatically.
+* **Supporting service delivery: {.collapsible}**
+  GenAI powers intelligent assistants, such as chatbots for internal or external use, which can handle thousands of inquiries simultaneously, providing information and processing routine requests automatically.
 These systems can integrate with existing service channels, while potentially reducing wait times and freeing up staff for complex cases.
 The technology can support consistent service levels in some domain areas while scaling automatically to meet demand peaks, with the potential for improving satisfaction while reducing operational costs.
 Imagine you’re running a call center during the scheduled enrollment period for a public health insurance program.
 Normally, you’d need to bring in dozens of temporary staff to handle the flood of calls.
 GenAI is like having an infinitely scalable team of front-desk clerks who answer routine questions and process simple requests automatically.
 Agentic AI has the potential to build on these capabilities by developing more effective strategies to assist customers.
 For example, an AI agent may, after several attempts to solve a resident’s issue, proceed to contact a human support agent and assign them to the case.
-* **Transcription and translation:** GenAI can create real-time text documentation of meetings or calls, as well as provide rapid translations.
+* **Transcription and translation: {.collapsible}**
+  GenAI can create real-time text documentation of meetings or calls, as well as provide rapid translations.
 This functionality can help improve internal efficiency.
 For example, social workers can spend less time taking notes and more time on working directly with their clients, and public-facing documents can be quickly translated into different languages.
 Live simultaneous translation can also enable more community members to better participate in public meetings.
-* **IT modernization and development:** GenAI can assist developers by automating routine coding tasks, suggesting improvements, and helping modernize legacy systems.
+* **IT modernization and development: {.collapsible}**
+  GenAI can assist developers by automating routine coding tasks, suggesting improvements, and helping modernize legacy systems.
 As part of this, GenAI can help technology ensure compliance with security requirements while accelerating digital transformation initiatives.
 Likewise, agentic AI can help with code modernization by leveraging machine learning, neural networks, LLMs, and automated reasoning, as well as potentially help with faster responses when technology breaks by expediting the incident response process.
 For example, agentic AI could automate the entire incident response pathway, rolling back issues, creating incident reports, and notifying any team members who need to stay informed.
-* **Data analysis and insights:** Multi-modal GenAI can process and analyze vast amounts of information from multiple sources – including reports, sensors, and operational data – to identify patterns and generate actionable insights that improve service delivery.
+* **Data analysis and insights: {.collapsible}**
+  Multi-modal GenAI can process and analyze vast amounts of information from multiple sources – including reports, sensors, and operational data – to identify patterns and generate actionable insights that improve service delivery.
 These capabilities can help agencies make data-driven decisions, optimize resource allocation, and proactively address emerging challenges.
 This can reduce the manual effort required for complex analysis while enabling more responsive and effective public sector services.
 For example, [transportation agencies use multi-modal GenAI](https://tetcoalition.org/wp-content/uploads/2025/04/TETC_AI_SCOOP_Final.pdf) to analyze traffic data and optimize signal timing, [reducing commute times for schoolchildren](https://www.boston25news.com/news/local/boston-testing-ai-manage-traffic-lights-get-buses-school-time/WFJIUM6IZFENPHPXCSNTXHO62A/) and improving road safety for residents.
 Picture a highway patrol team trying to monitor every camera, road sensor, and traffic report manually – it would be impossible to catch everything.
 GenAI is like an always-on traffic controller that watches all feeds at once, spots patterns, and alerts you before a crash or bottleneck happens.

 ```

 ---
 icon: pin
 ---
-More on public sector GenAI use cases
+### More on public sector GenAI use cases

-- The State of California in the US offers a table with use cases
+- The State of California in the US offers a [table](https://www.genai.ca.gov/choose-your-journey/procure-tool/identify-business-need/identifying-use-cases/) with use cases
 - McKinsey offers a [global overview of use cases](https://www.mckinsey.com/industries/public-sector/our-insights/unlocking-the-potential-of-generative-ai-three-key-questions-for-government-agencies) organized by archetype
-- Danks Industri published a white paper on responsible use of AI assistants in the public and private sectors.
+- Danks Industri published a white paper on [responsible use of AI assistants in the public and private sectors.](https://www.danskindustri.dk/globalassets/brancher/di-digital/2024/dokumenter/di-digitaliseringspolitik-2024-ai-hvidbog-lang-version_uk.pdf?v=251009)
-- Stanford University Human-Centered Artificial Intelligence has issued a brief on validating claims about AI for policymakers.
+- Stanford University Human-Centered Artificial Intelligence has issued a [brief on validating claims about AI for policymakers](https://hai.stanford.edu/policy/validating-claims-about-ai-a-policymakers-guide).
 ```